drewm27/speakerrankings/portable/speakers/JBL-Clip.md

 layout: page
 title: JBL Clip Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The JBL Clip ranks #30 out of 41 total Small Size Portable Bluetooth Speakers Ranked.
+share-description: "The JBL Clip ranks #30 out of 41 total Small Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The JBL Clip ranks [#30 out of 41 total Small Size Portable Bluetooth Speakers Ranked](/portable/small/#30-jbl-clip-50) for sound quality.
+The JBL Clip ranks [#30 out of 41 total Small Size Portable Bluetooth Speakers](/portable/small/#30-jbl-clip-50) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #30 JBL Clip: $50
 - Negatives: Quite a lack of bass.
 Mids are a little hollow.